HackerYou/scratchWorkshop/scratch.md

 3. Copy the URL at the top of the project page, and send it to ryan@hackeryou.com

 ### The Presentation Component
 You will only have 90 seconds to present, so use your time wisely.
-Take us through whatever you have built.
+Take us through whatever you built.
 Talk to us about a particular feature you found exciting, or a challenge you overcame.
 Make sure that each member of your group is given equal time to talk.
 One person can demo the project while the other person talks the audience through it.

 Some tips for presenting:
 * Make sure to project so that you can be heard in the back of the classroom
-* Try to avoid speaking directly to the projector screen - make sure to make eye connect and connect with your audience
+* Try to avoid speaking directly to the projector screen - make sure to make eye contact and connect with your audience
 * Make sure each presenter is given EQUAL time
 * Stay positive!
 Try to avoid using any negative or critical language as you present on your project.
 * Have fun!